torvalds/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 bootloader may impose lower limits.

-These ``dyndbg`` params are processed just after the ddebug tables are processed, as part of the arch_initcall.
-Thus you can enable debug messages in all code run after this arch_initcall via this boot parameter.
+These ``dyndbg`` params are processed just after the ddebug tables are processed, as part of the early_initcall.
+Thus you can enable debug messages in all code run after this early_initcall via this boot parameter.

 On an x86 system for example ACPI enablement is a subsys_initcall and::